jokerrs/citrussys/README.md

 ```

-After the installation you should need to run the following command
+After the installation you should need to run the following commands
 ```shell
 cd ..
 sudo chown -R www-data:www-data citrussys/